- 1954-2004 (Creation)

 Scope and content

 Fonds consist of records created and accumulated by Norman Wagner.
 Fonds includes correspondence, photographs, newspaper articles and clippings, speeches, memoirs, publications and material pertaining to his career as University of Calgary president, President and Chairman of Alberta Natural Gas Company Ltd and his activities after his retirement.
-Also includes Wagner's Bachelor of Divinity thesis and Ph.D. thesis.
+Also includes Wagner's various degrees and certificates including Bachelor of Divinity thesis and Ph.D. thesis.

 Appraisal, destruction and scheduling